Vocational Certificate Programs

 When printed deadlines fall either Saturday or Sunday, the filing period will be extended to the Monday following the deadline date.
 Twelve units, or 50 percent of the coursework required for a certificate, whichever is the lesser, must be completed at San Bernardino Valley College.
 This residency requirement may be waived in the case of extenuating circumstances with the permission of the program coordinator or Faculty Chair.

-The certificate will be prepared by the Records Office and will be available to the student by the start of each new semester following the semester of submission.
+The certificate will be prepared by the Admissions and Records Office and will be available to the student by the start of each new semester following the semester of submission.